 Contributor: Sandy & Vijay from Voyager

-There are a few places that take an alluring appearance during the monsoon; and Bangriposi is one of them.
-Situated in the Thakurani range of the beautiful state of Odisha, Bangriposi literally means,‘beautiful daughter of hills’.
+There are a few places that take an alluring appearance during the monsoon, and Bangriposi is one of them.
+Situated in the Thakurani range of the beautiful state of Odisha, Bangriposi literally means, ‘beautiful daughter of hills’.
 The best part of Bangriposi is its serenity.
-With its mountains, hills, verdant forests, waterfalls and the Buribalam River, Bangriposi is truly an enchanting place.
+With its mountains, hills, verdant forests, waterfalls, and the Buribalam River, Bangriposi is truly an enchanting place.
 With the rains, the place looks greener and fresher.
 The trees and shrubs have different shades of green, while the Buribalam River flows with all its glory over the rocky terrain.
-The waterfalls too cascades down with their full might and force.
+The waterfalls too cascade down with their full might and force.
 The Buribalam River also has a historic connection.
 It is the place where freedom fighter Bagha Jatin had fought with the British.

 How to reach